How do I apply?

 The online application is on the Moodle page.
-You will be asked to select three universities (in order of preference), plus 2-3 'reserve' options (optional) that you would like to be considered for.
+You will be asked to select three universities (in order of preference), plus 2-3 'reserve' options that you would like to be considered for.
 Some Universities are very popular and so competition can be high for the places we have available.
-We recommend researching and applying for a wide range of partners to increase your chances of getting a place in one your three choices.
+We recommend researching and applying for a wide range of partners to increase your chances of getting a place.

 Attend events and speak to other students

 Our events are a good way to find out about the opportunities available:

 - Go Information Sessions: these are primarily for study exchange students but traineeship applicants are also welcome to attend.
 They are run by the Go Abroad team and offer detailed information on the programme.

 - Subject specific events: run by your School or College.
 These can include information on your academic requirements and overseas partners that work well for your degree.